Student20231/Hello/h1 hellsec & h1 adversarial mindset.md

 # 2022 4. h1 Adversarial mindset

-- The text written by Hutchins et al (2011) shows that intelligence-driven security focuses on combatting advanced persistent threats by using a structured intrusion kill chain model; it also shows the phases of the intrusion kill chain; throught the lockheed martin incident response case study, we can understand that even utilizing zero-day exploits can help identifying and mitigating attacks; highlights the importance of detecting and analysing early potential instrusions; it shows the significance of campaign analysis in order to track recurring patterns; it refers to a strategic defensive methodology that understands tactics and intentions of adversaries.
+- The text written by Hutchins et al (2011) shows that intelligence-driven security focuses on combatting advanced persistent threats by using a structured intrusion kill chain model; it also shows the phases of the intrusion kill chain; through the lockheed martin incident response case study, we can understand that even utilizing zero-day exploits can help identifying and mitigating attacks; highlights the importance of detecting and analysing early potential instrusions; it shows the significance of campaign analysis in order to track recurring patterns; it refers to a strategic defensive methodology that understands tactics and intentions of adversaries.